Truck Routing API

 - The Truck Routing API is available for Internal transaction website licensing.
 It is not available for Public transaction website licensing, or for Known or Light Known users.

-Note - This API will increase the consumption of billable transactions, which may result in the need to purchase additional transactions.
+Note: This API will increase the consumption of billable transactions, which may result in the need to purchase additional transactions.

 - Per Asset (applicable when being used as part of asset tracking solution) – To use the Truck Routing API, you will need an underlying Asset Management per asset license (with or without routing) and will the need to purchase an additional per asset license for the use of this new service.
 For licensing and pricing questions, please contact a Sales Specialist.

 The Truck Routing API supports up to 25 waypoints, with a minimum of 2 waypoints per call.
 See the Truck Routing API documentation for more information.

 Currently, we support coverage in 80 countries, with plans to expand as more information becomes available in other countries regarding its road segment restrictions.
 Truck Routing support coverage: Albania, Andorra, Argentina, Australia, Austria, Bahrain, Belgium, Bosnia and Herzegovina, Botswana, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, India, Indonesia, Ireland, Isle of Man, Israel, Italy, Jordan, Kazakhstan, Kosovo, Kuwait, Latvia, Lesotho, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Mexico, Moldova, Monaco, Montenegro, Morocco, Namibia, Netherlands, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Réunion, Romania, Russia, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, Swaziland, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, United States, Vatican City, Vietnam.

 The Truck Routing API does not support waypoint reordering.
 You can use the Bing Maps Distance Matrix API, in a many-to-many waypoint scenario, for enhanced route optimization along with the Truck Routing API.
 First, use the Distance Matrix API to get an estimate of times for each route and then determine the best time for each route.
-Once you have the order of each route, use the Truck Routing API to get turn-by-turn directions for each route (point A to point B).
+Once you have the order of each route, use the Truck Routing API to get directions for each route (point A to point B).

-Bing Maps Resources
+More APIs from Bing Maps